itpartnersillinois/.github/CICD_Static_Sites.md

 1. Ask Tech Services for an S3 bucket and Cloudfront site.
 You will need to give them:
      * The URL you plan on using for the website.
      * The ARN used to access the S3 bucket: arn:aws:iam::944600653306:user/github-access
-     * Any specific Cloudfront cache issues you need to deal with (the default is 24 hours to completely clear the cache)
+     * Any specific Cloudfront cache issues you need to deal with (the default is 24 hours to completely clear the cache).
+If you are using cache invalidation below, I recommend you change to at least 8 weeks TTL cache (4,838,400)
 2. Wait for Tech Services to return with the following:
      * S3 bucket name
      * S3 bucket ARN (not needed)
+     * Cloudfront distribution ID
-     * Cloudfront disribution domain name
+     * Cloudfront distribution domain name
-3. In your GitHub project --> Settings --> Secrets, add the following secrets (pull this information from the KeyPass file)
+3. In your GitHub project --> Settings --> Secrets, add the following secrets (pull this information from the KeyPass file, use the Tech Services version)
      * AWS_ACCESS_KEY_ID
      * AWS_SECRET_ACCESS_KEY
 4. Create a .github/workflows/main.yml file that has the following information: